 Since the 1980’s, however, the level of income/wealth inequality has been growing between those in the top 10% (particularly those in the top 1% and .1%) and the rest of the population, leaving the great majority of society to increasingly struggle with degrees of financial stress and hardship and experience an overall decline in health and well-being.
 This statement probably also sounds partisan, but here too my sense is that the basic statistics themselves are not controversial.

 It is of course very easy to become mired in disagreement, argument, and stalemate when talking with people of a different political orientation.
 So, what if we were to keep the focus of political conversations on health, wellness, and well-being for everyone?
-We don’t have to focus on denigrating capitalism, consumerism, and those most benefitting from it, nor rail against those who believe differently on political issues than we do.
-We can instead keep the focus on how to create a healthier society — health for the whole population of humanity and for the whole biosphere of the Earth.
+Can we question capitalism, consumerism, and those most benefitting from it, in a way that does not rail against differences in political ideology but instead focuses our attention on how to create a healthier society — health for the whole population of humanity and for the whole biosphere of the Earth?